 Negligence: usually this is when you get sued by someone alleging that you breached your duty of care by giving incorrect advice or by making some kind of mistake.

-this means that you’ve done something to damage another person or business’ reputation.
-Usually these claims will be alleging either libel or slander.
+Defamation: this means that you’ve done something to damage another person or business’ reputation.
+Usually these claims will be alleging either libel (written defamation) or slander (spoken defamation).

-this cover is especially important for businesses in IT or technology
+Copyright Infringement: this cover is especially important for businesses in IT or technology as you may inadvertently incorporate some copyrighted works into a project you’re doing for a client.

-What is Professional Liability Insurance and what does it cover?
+What is Professional Indemnity Insurance and what does it cover?

-Professional Liability Insurance, sometimes called Errors & Omissions Insurance (depending on the industry you’re in), covers any settlements or damages awarded in lawsuits and much more…
+Professional Indemnity Insurance in Hong Kong, sometimes called Errors & Omissions Insurance or Medical Malpractice Insurance (depending on the industry you’re in), covers any settlements or damages awarded by the court should you lose a lawsuit and much more…

 Legal Defense & Court Costs

 Frivolous or meritless lawsuits are still expensive.
-If you get sued, Professional Liability Insurance will pay for any costs associated with your legal defense.
-The insurer will hire a lawyer for you, pay any court costs, pay to bring in expert witnesses, and other costs necessary to defend you and your business.
+If you get sued, your Professional Liability Insurance policy will pay for any costs associated with your legal defense.
+The insurer will hire a lawyer for you, pay any court costs, pay to bring in expert witnesses, post bonds, and other costs necessary to defend you and your business.

 Because the insurer is responsible for paying any damages awarded, it is in their best interest to dig deep into their pockets and bring in the best legal team possible to defend you.
 Not only does this take away your financial burden, winning the lawsuit can help protect your business reputation.

 Most policies will extend your cover to liability arising out of your professional activities anywhere in the world as long as the claim is filed in your home country.
-This is especially important for internet-based businesses.
+This is especially important for internet-based businesses or consultants that work with clients all over the world.

-Most Professional Liability Insurance policies will cover liability arising out of services rendered before the start date of the policy.
+Most Professional Liability Insurance policies will cover liability arising out of services rendered as far back as a few years before the start date of the policy.
 This is handy when switching insurers or for first-time buyers.

 Intentional Acts Excluded